SillyTavern/SillyTavern-Extras/README.md

 ## How to run
 ### **IMPORTANT!**
-> Default requirements.txt contains only basic packages for text processing
+> Default **requirements.txt** contains only basic packages for text processing

-> If you want to use the most advanced features (like Stable Diffusion, TTS), change that to requirements-complete.txt
+> If you want to use the most advanced features (like Stable Diffusion, TTS), change that to **requirements-complete.txt** in commands below
 ### Locally
 #### Option 1 - Conda (recommended)
 * Install Miniconda: https://docs.conda.io/en/latest/miniconda.html